John A. Holland writes about the life of Ashton's best known poet:

 Francis Thompson was born to Roman Catholic parents in Preston on 18th December, 1859 and died in London on 13th November, 1907.

-He and his family moved to Ashton under Lyne to live at 226 Stamford Street (still standing and marked with a Blue Plaque).
+He and his family moved to Ashton under Lyne to live at 226 Stamford Street (marked with a Blue Plaque).

 As a child he had a rich imagination that was characterised by a solitary withdrawn dreamy nature that remained with him for the rest of his short life.
 He immersed himself in books, a passion that was to both help and hinder him: later he made his living as a book reviewer: but his poetry is full of unconscious echoes .